unreasonablyEffective42/microLisp/Tutorial.md

 ;multiple arguments
 (lambda (arg1 arg2 ... argn) body-expr)
 ```
-Lambdas are applied just like any other function, by having it at the head of a list
+Lambdas are applied just like any other function, by having it at the head of a list.
 ```Scheme
 ;+ is at the head of the list
 >>>(+ 1 2)